 Recently, I ate a deep-fried chicken sandwich, which, after I ate it, I was regretting it.
 Because in that case, it contained modified gluten, ie. deep fried gluten.
 If it’s deep-fried gluten, I’m basically screwed.
 And I was – hours later I was itching a lot and had blisters developing on my hands and arms.

 Because I’m always dealing with one outbreak or another, due to something I’ve eaten, touched, or maybe I’m stressed from work, relationships, or life in general, I’m often applying my cream, waiting for blisters to die down.

 Luckily this container of steroid cream I use now has lasted me quite a while (4 years now, it seems).
 It still seems to work, even though you’d think that these creams can get “stale” or lose effectiveness.
 I have a new container, and it will probably last me at least 2 years I think if my eczema doesn’t get too bad.

 My current break out is not limited to my feet.
-There is also blisters on my hands including my thumbs, palms, fingertips, and knuckles.
+There are also blisters on my hands including my thumbs, palms, fingertips, and knuckles.

 Sometimes this “dying off” period, where the area gets hard, yellow, and the blisters seem to dry up, looking something like the picture below (btw that’s not my finger).